trailofbits/deepstate/docs/swarm_testing.md

 DeepState string generation functions will use swarm testing.
 This is a huge help for the built-in fuzzer (for example, it more than doubles the fault detection rate for the `Runlen` example above).
-Eclipser can get "stuck" with swarm testing, but AFL and libFuzzer can certainly sometimes benefit from swarm testing.
+Eclipser seems to sometimes get "stuck" with swarm testing, but AFL and libFuzzer, in our experience, often benefit from swarm testing.
 There is also an option `-DDEEPSTATE_MIXED_SWARM` that mixes swarm and regular generation.
 It flips an additional coin for each potentially swarmable thing, and decides to use swarm or not for that test.
 This can produce a mix of